So you’re planning a Barcelona Christmas.

 This is a great place to buy your own Cagatio or even a Caganer (both traditional ones or ones based on popular figures like Trump, Obama, Messi etc.)

-Dates: from the 24th of November until December 23rd.
+Dates for Christmas in Barcelona 2022: from the 26th of November until December 23rd.

 Mercado de la Sagrada Familia